 Both frameworks are open source, and use the model–view–controller (MVC) architectural pattern to simplify the creation of web applications.
 These frameworks have also risen in popularity, particularly with start-ups.

-Rails focuses on allowing programmers on the major business logic and design rather than the language fundamentals and syntaxes aspects of web development, this makes Rails more programmer friendly.
+Rails focus on allowing programmers on the major business logic and design rather than the language fundamentals and syntaxes aspects of web development, this makes Rails more programmer friendly.

 In a Linux distribution for installing Django, Create a virtualenv and then run the command to pip install -e Django to get Django installed.
 It normally takes less than a minute to complete the installation.